technosophos/vscode-make/README.md

 ## Requirements

 - A version of `make` that supports table printing with `-p`.
+- The `egrep` command (which is fairly standard)
 - Currently, this is only tested on macOS, though it should work on Linux.
-Untested on Windows.
+Untested on Windows WSL.

 ## Known Issues

-- Currently all of our issues are unknown. :smile:
+- None so far

 ## Release Notes

+### 1.0.2

+Refactored to use async/await, and to clean up code.

+### 1.0.1

+Icon added

 ### 1.0.0

 Initial release of `Make` extension.

-### 1.0.1

-Icon added

 ## Notes